-What do St. Andrews Graduates do with a Degree in Chemistry?
+What do St. Andrews Graduates do with a Chemistry Minor?

 "I benefited greatly from the small class size and the individual attention I received at St. Andrews.
 I did not appreciate this until I went to graduate school at Princeton.
 Many of my peers had gone to large, famous universities as undergraduates.
 Their large classes meant they had learned everything 'by rote'.
 They had not been challenged to think, understand, and develop the concepts behind what they had learned."
 Aubrey Helms, '81 Ph.D., Vice President of Technology, ASML, Thermal Division

 St. Andrews exemplary Chemistry graduates have worked at companies, such as Glaxo-Wellcome pharmaceuticals, The DuPont Chemical Company, Bausch and Lomb (Optical Division of Johnson & Johnson) and Esteé Lauder Cosmetics.
-In addition, we have graduates in faculty and research positions at Georgia Tech University (analytical chemistry) and Louisiana State University in Baton Rouge (biochemistry).
+In addition, we have graduates in faculty and research positions at Georgia Tech University (analytical chemistry) and Louisiana State University (biochemistry).
+In 2013, our Chemistry Major was focused into the form of a minor.

 For more information on recent graduates